FALL FY 18 PROGRAM ANNOUNCEMENT

 - No discussion of business model; i.e., problem being solved, specific market, competition and competitive advantage

 Management Team Capabilities Evaluation – (from Budget Justification and Biosketches); weighted 15%

 - History of success marketing like technologies in this sector

-- Experience in marketing and scaling like technologies in this sector
+- Experience in scaling like technologies in this sector

 - Active governance structure and Board appropriate for stage of company